 Polymer clay is not glossy after baking.
 You can sand, buff, and polish the clay itself (see below), or you can apply a glossy varnish.
 To make your clay project less shiny, you could apply a matte varnish.
 Note that adding a glossy varnish can make translucent polymer clay seem more clear.
 Just like wetting a beach pebble, a glaze or varnish can make clay appear brighter and/or more translucent.

 This includes artists’ varnishes, wood varnishes, glazes sold by the clay manufacturers themselves, and even floor finishes.
-This broad group of products are typically clear to milky white liquids.
+These products are typically clear to milky white liquids.
 Some are off-white.
 Once dried, most will form a stretchy plastic film over your work.
 It’s best to use a soft brush and apply several thin coats.
 Brush strokes can be an issue with this category of finish.
 Applying varnish to heavily textured projects can result in pooling and air bubbles.
-Varnishes do not camouflage surface imperfections such as fingerprints, rather, they accentuate them.
+Varnishes do not camouflage surface imperfections such as fingerprints.
+Rather, they accentuate them.
 Varnishes are inherently glossy, but can be made to have a satin, semi-gloss, or matte finish by using matting agents.
 Matting agents are particles that dull the shine of the varnish.
-Always stir these containers before use as the matting agent can settle in the bottom, leaving just the glossy varnish at the top of the bottle.
+Always stir these containers before use, as the matting agent can settle in the bottom, leaving just the glossy varnish at the top of the bottle.
 I’ll now break down this Varnish category into two types, Acrylic Varnish and Polyurethane Varnish.

 Best for: Sealing surface treatments, creating a glossy effect, and enriching translucent projects.